 Elizabeth Parsons is a graduate student at D.B.
 Warnell School of Forestry and Natural Resources at the University of Georgia where she studies bird and mammal use of geographically isolated wetlands.
 Her interests include mammal ecology, mammal habitat selection and behavior, and predator-prey relationships.
 She received her B.S. from Berry College in Rome, Georgia, and her M.S. from Auburn University.
 Elizabeth is an active member in The Wildlife Society and the American Society of Mammalogists.
 Outside of work, her hobbies include baking, gardening, and fishing.
 Elizabeth is co-advised by Dr. Steven Castleberry at the University of Georgia.

-Justine Smith is a master’s student at the University of Georgia researching feral hog management practices and observing the ecological changes after removal.
+Justine Smith is a PhD student at the University of Georgia researching feral hog management practices and observing the ecological changes after removal.
 Her interests include animal behavior, social interactions, invasive species ecology, and further understanding habitat and wildlife management.
-She received her B.S. from Stockton University in New Jersey and worked as a necropsy technician (on white-tailed deer) prior to arriving at the Jones Center at Ichauway.
+She received her B.S. from Stockton University in New Jersey and her M.S. from the University of Georgia.
+Justine worked as a necropsy technician (on white-tailed deer) prior to arriving at the Jones Center at Ichauway.
 If you can’t find her in the field looking for pig damage, you may find her lifting in the gym, playing video games, watching Star Wars, or painting!
 Justine is co-advised by Dr. Mike Mengak at the University of Georgia.